chrischow/dataandstuff/drafts/2020-09-05-deep-learning-for-aircraft-recognition.md

 In this list, the most dangerous mix-up is in bold.
 Since fighters are faster and more lethal, an ISR operator probably wouldn't want to have F-16s labelled as a more benign aircraft type.

 #### Class Probabilities
 Fourth, we need an assessment of how confident the model was when it made predictions.
 Ideally, the model should output high probabilities when it is correct, and low probabilities when it is wrong.
-We use two types of plots to make this assessment: (1) a bar plot of the mean predicted probability grouped by whether the prediction was correct or not, and (2) density plots for the distribution of predicted probabilities.
+We use two types of plots to make this assessment: (1) a bar plot of the mean predicted probability grouped by whether the prediction was correct or not, and (2) density plots for the distributions of predicted probabilities.
 The bar plot is an overview of differences in distribution, while the histograms show us the exact difference in distribution.

 Generally, we see lower differentiation in the distributions of predicted probabilities for aircraft types that the model performed relatively poorly on: Boeing, C-130, C-135, C-5, F-15, F-22, Private Jet, and Twin Turboprop.